Qrita: High-performance Top-k and Top-p using Pivot-based Truncation and Selection: Abstract

 \section{Abstract}

-\topk and \topp are the dominant truncation operators for the sampling of large language models.
-Despite their widespread use, implementing them efficiently over large vocabularies remains a significant challenge.
+Despite their importance in model sampling, efficient implementation of \topk and \topp algorithms for large vocabularies remains a significant challenge.
 Existing approaches often rely on sorting, which incurs significant computation and memory overhead on GPUs, or on stochastic approaches that alter the algorithm's output.
-In this work, we propose \sys, an efficient \topk and \topp algorithm based on a pivot-based selection strategy.
-Based on R\topk, which uses a pivot-based search for node selection in graph neural networks, \sys extends the concept of pivot-based search to both \topk and \topp with two key techniques: 1.
-Gaussian-based $\epsilon$-truncation, which greatly reduces the search space of the target elements, and 2.
-Quaternary pivot search with duplication handling, which halves the pivot search iteration and guarantees deterministic output.
-We provide the full implementation of \sys using Triton, a popular GPU programming language.
-Our evaluation of \sys against the \topk and \topp kernels of high performance LLM execution engines such as vLLM, SGLang, and FlashInfer shows that \sys achieves up to 2$\times$ throughput and half the memory use while providing the same output as the sorting-based algorithms.
+In this work, we propose \sys, an efficient \topk and \topp algorithm based on a pivot-based truncation and selection. \sys leverages pivot-based search for both \topk and \topp with two key techniques: 1.
+Gaussian-based $\sigma$-truncation, which greatly reduces the search space of the vocabulary, and 2.
+Quaternary pivot search with duplication handling, which halves the number of pivot search iterations and guarantees deterministic output.
+We implement \sys using Triton and evaluate its performance against the \topk and \topp kernels of high-performance LLM execution engines such as SGLang and FlashInfer, improving \textit{end-to-end serving throughput} up to 1.4$\times$ with half the memory usage, while providing the same output as the sorting-based algorithms. \sys is now the default \topk and \topp sampler for the GPU execution path of vLLM, and a ternary implementation of \sys is available at \url{https://github.com/vllm-project/vllm/blob/main/vllm/v1/sample/ops/topk_topp_triton.py}.